...

 Thank you !

-21. I have looked with TW times and made a test account.
-I find it strange that you create a profile and then get a rather non-transparent mix where everything is invested automatically depending on the profile.
-Here arise u.U. huge conflicts of interest that I can hardly control.
-I would like to choose the EFT's myself and not have to invest in something prefabricated.
+23. I had a look at TW and created a test account.
+I find it strange that you create a profile and then get a rather non-transparent mix where everything is automatically invested depending on the profile.
+This can lead to huge conflicts of interest that I can hardly control.
+I would like to choose the EFTs myself and not have to invest in something prefabricated.

 1. Hello Danny